In This Article

 What Causes a Painkiller Overdose?

-Some painkillers have a higher potential for abuse and dependence.
-If individuals are not careful, the risk of overdose could occur.
+Some painkillers have a higher potential for abuse and dependence than others.
+If people are not careful with their use, the risk of overdose could occur.
 However, other reasons may also contribute to an overdose.

 Here is a list of some causes of painkiller overdose: